Limited Proposal Submissions

 Limited Proposal Submission Funding Opportunities

-- Ralph E. Powe Junior Faculty Enhancement Awards: The application package containing the application form, a one-page resume (with a second page listing publications and/or presentations), two-page research proposal, and collaboration support letter (if any) must be submitted to the Tennessee Tech Office of Research by noon on Friday, November 30, via the firstname.lastname@example.org email account.
-Faculty will be notified of selection status on December 10, 2018.
-Final, complete application materials must be received in the Office of Research by January 3, 2019.
-NOTE: The submissions for these awards have ended for this year.
+- Ralph E. Powe Junior Faculty Enhancement Awards: The application package containing a one-page abbreviated resume, one-page listing of publications and/or presentations, and two-page research proposal must be submitted to the TTU Office of Research by noon on Friday, December 6, via the firstname.lastname@example.org email account.
+Faculty will be notified of selection status on December 16, 2019.
+Final, complete application materials must be received in the Office of Research by January 6, 2020.

 - Henry Dreyfus Teacher-Scholar Awards Program: A summary description of the nominee's research accomplishments as an independent faculty member and a description of research plans (limited to six pages including references) will be due to the Office of Research in early April.
 The selected nominee will be notified in mid-April with the final submissions due in May 2019 (exact dates have not yet been announced).

 - NSF has published a website (http://www.nsf.gov/funding/pgm_sro.jsp) that contains a list of programs that limit the number of proposals that a single institution can submit.
 The site includes a short summary and a link to the solicitation.